-The Library's net pension liability was measured as of December 31, 2016 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of the same date using the following actuarial methods and assumptions.
+The Library's net pension liability was measured as of December 31, 2017 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of the same date using the following actuarial methods and assumptions.

 Illinois Municipal Retirement Fund (Continued)

 Actuarial Assumptions (Continued)

-Actuarial Valuation Date December 31, 2016
+Actuarial Valuation Date December 31, 2017

 Actuarial Cost Method Entry-Age Normal

 Assumptions Inflation 2.75%

 Salary Increases 3.75% to 14.50%

 Discount Rate 7.50%

 Cost of Living Adjustments 3.00%

 Asset Valuation Method Market Value

-For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 Disabled Retirees Mortality Table applying the same adjustments that were applied for nondisabled lives.
-For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 mortality table was used with fully generational projection scale MP-2014 (base year 2012).
-The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.
+For nondisabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2017 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2017 Disabled Retirees Mortality Table applying the same adjustments that were applied for nondisabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 Disabled Retirees Mortality Table applying the same adjustments that were applied for nondisabled lives.
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
+The IMRF specific rates were developed from the RP-2017 Employee Mortality Table with adjustments to match current IMRF experience.